-Although the holidays are going to be in a smaller group but that doesn't mean we should treat it lighter.
+Although the holidays are going to be in a smaller group that doesn't mean we should treat it lightly.
 We're all looking for something festive but yet it's not to feed a crowd.

 And I've got a super easy recipe that's perfect for that.
 Drum rolls for these easy raspberry cheesecake shots, please!

-- Size - this small batch dessert is perfect for a small family or group of friends (or enemies? - I'm a lover not a fighter, it's the holidays guys!)
+- Size - this small batch dessert is perfect for a small family or group of friends (or enemies? - I'm a lover, not a fighter, it's the holiday guys!)

 - Level - super easy with just a handful of basic ingredients

-- Occasion - amazing for the holidays, any celebrations or hey, during the weekends when you want to look fancy without even trying
+- Occasion - fantastic for the holidays, any celebrations or hey, during the weekends when you want to look fancy without even trying

 Lets Talk Ingredients

-Raspberry - fresh or frozen, they both work wonderful in this.
+Raspberry - fresh or frozen, they both work wonderfully in this.

-SUBSTITUTION: Use other type of berries like blackberries, blueberries or strawberries.
+SUBSTITUTION: Use other types of berries like blackberries, blueberries or strawberries.
 Coulis cooking time varies depending on berries type.
 Strawberries will take a few minutes longer to thicken.

 Cream cheese - full fat, please.
 Nothing of light or whipped ones.